Infineon/ota-bootloader-abstraction/README.md

 *ota-bootloader-abstraction* library has below support for MCUBootloader based OTA on PSoC6, 20829, 89829, XMC7100 and XMC7200 platforms.

-- Template flashmaps for PSoC6, 20829, 89829, XMC7100 and XMC7200 platforms.
+- Template flashmaps for PSoC6, 20829, 89829, XMC7100, XMC7200 and PSE84 platforms.

 - Template linker files for GCC_ARM, ARM, and IAR toolchains.
+LLVM_ARM toolchain support is available on PSE84 platform.

+- For PSE84 platform,**design.modus** files are provided for each use-case.
+User needs to navigate to `bsps/TARGET_APP_<Target>/config` directory and remove `design.modus`, then copy and paste `./template_linkers/PSE84/<USE-CASE>/<EPC2/EPC4>/design.modus` file to  `bsps/TARGET_APP_<Target>/config`

+<b> NOTE:</b><br>
+    1. If user modifies the default load addresses of CM33 Non-Secure and CM55 projects, they updated values need to override the start addresses using `CY_CM33_NS_APP_BOOT_ADDR` and `CY_CM55_APP_BOOT_ADDR` macros.<br>
+    2. For more information on how to modify the PSE84 memory configurations for different use-cases, please refer to PSoC™ Edge Protect Bootloader Code Example's README.md file.<br>
+    3. For more information on how to configure for Encryption support on PSE84 platform, refer to [MCUBootloader App Information](./source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md#6-Edgeprotecttools for PSE84 devices).<br>

 - Storage operation callback APIs to handle MCUBootloader based upgrade image.